WilliamPsc/Neural-Network-Diagram-Generator/README.md

 - Weight Visualization: Display positive, negative, and false negative weights with different styles.
 - Index Display Option: Toggle the display of index numbers on the weights.
 - Automatic Layout: Neurons and connections are automatically positioned for clarity.
 - Biases : Display biases index or biases values.
+Take into account the number of biases in the total number of parameters
+- Specific color: you can define specific color for a specific layer

 ## Usage
 1. **Define Network Architecture**: Modify the `\networkShape` variable to set the number of neurons in each layer.